ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shell into the existing Singularity container image in order to build the SRW App interactively.
+Python/conda environment and UFS SRW App binaries will then be built while running inside the container.
+Some platforms
-Python/conda environment and UFS SRW App binaries will be built inside the container.
-Some platforms may require additional user host system directories to be specified with ``-B`` option (bind) to make them available inside the container.
+may require additional user host system directories to be specified with ``-B`` option (bind) to make them available inside the container.
 This could be required, for example, for **conda**-related configurations to be stored in a user home directory that resides on a different file system from the current directory.
-Below are given examples to shell int the container on some Level 1 Platforms/ NOAA RDHPCs:
+Below are given examples on how to shell into the container on some Level 1 Platforms.
+NOAA RDHPCs:

 * NOAA AWS/Azure: